johncarlomaula/john-carlo.github.io/project5_telco.md

 The data has been split into two sets: training set and testing set.
 Each set has 2000 rows and 21 variables.
 After data cleaning, the finalized training set contained 1995 rows and 20 variables with a churning prevalence of 27.3%.
 My key findings are summarized below:

-- Customers who have a higher monthly charge and lower tenure tend to churn more (fig 1).
+- Customers who have a higher monthly charge and lower tenure tend to churn more (Figure 1).
-- Customers who are not senior citizens, have partners, have dependents, or don't use electronic checks are less likely to churn (fig 2).
+- Customers who are not senior citizens, have partners, have dependents, or don't use electronic checks are less likely to churn (Figure 2).
-- Customers with online security, online backup, device protection, and tech support are less likely to churn regardless of the cost and type of internet service (fig 3 and fig 4).
+- Customers with online security, online backup, device protection, and tech support are less likely to churn regardless of the cost and type of internet service (Figures 3 & 4).
 - Although customers with the *Fiber Optic* internet service are more likely to churn, it's due to the higher cost of that specific service rather than the quality of its services.

 Based on my findings from EDA, I determined 2 variables that will be useful in predicting churning: **dependents** and **monthly charges**.
 In addition, I created 3 new features using variables from the dataset: